JCash/jctest/docs/README.md

 # jctest

-A tiny C/C++ header only test framework
+A C/C++ header only test framework

 ## About